cbroms/thoughts/wm/working-in-public.md

   - one-dimension
   - me
 forwardlinks:
+  - process
   - reflection
 node: Working in public
 created: '2021-09-13T01:35:02.362Z'
-updated: '2021-09-13T01:44:18.567Z'
+updated: '2021-09-20T07:10:49.586Z'
 ---
 There's something about the idea of working in public that I  quite like.
 That's digital-public, not public-public.

 Digital-public means that the artifacts of your work are accessible though a web browser.
-Your process is publicly accessible.
+Your [process](process.md) is publicly accessible.
 That's all.

 It's important to note that: